-Commonly referred to as screen sharing, screen mirroring is the process of displaying whatever is on a computer, tablet, or phone on another bigger screen.
-This process is commonly used in conferences, classroom presentations and video calls.
+Often referred to as screen sharing, screen mirroring is the process of duplicating a different display.
+This functionality is commonly used in conferences, classroom presentations, and video calls.

-Wired mirroring uses HDMI cables that connect devices to TV screens.
-If you are using a device that has an HDMI port, then you only need to connect one end of the cable to the device and the other one to the TV screen.
-But if your device doesn’t have this port, you will need to use an HDMI display cable adapter.
-It is important to check the compatibility of your device and TV with the cable or adapter you wish to buy.
+Wired Mirroring.
+HDMI cables are used to connect devices to an external display.
+If you are using a device that has an HDMI port, then you only need to connect one end of the cable to the device and the other one to the display.
+Older devices may not have HDMI ports; VGA was common, and it requires an adapter to connect to HDMI.
+USB to HDMI also exists, but it’s much better to have a dedicated graphics port.

 Wireless Mirroring.
 If you mirror Mac to TV wirelessly, you’ll get similar results to wired mirroring.
 It’s pretty easy to work with, since most devices come equipped with built-in wireless capabilities nowadays.
 Not having to deal with tangling cables is another plus.